The World Well Lost: Plot summary

 When viewed in sequence, it becomes clear that the short, round alien is a Dirbanu female; Dirbanu males and females vary vastly from each other in appearance.
 The two Loverbirds, whom humanity had presumed to be male and female because of their physical similarity to Earth males and females, were actually both male.
 When Grunty realizes the significance of the sketches, he sets them free in an escape pod.
 The escape pod heads away from the planet, towards the outer reaches of the universe.

 Upon awakening, Rootes is furious that Grunty has seemingly sabotaged the mission.
 Grunty justifies his actions by showing Rootes the four sketches.
 Realizing that the Loverbirds were a pair of male lovers, the outraged Rootes declares that he would have killed them if he had known.
 Grunty, having known this, allows Rootes to think this is why he set the Loverbirds free, avoiding the potential consequences if it were to be discovered that an Earth operative had killed Dirbanu citizens.
 His anger abated, Rootes is impressed by what he perceives as Grunty's cleverness.

 Pondering aloud, Rootes realizes that the Dirbanu government's reluctance to interact with Earth must be based on homophobia: since human males and females both resemble Dirbanu males, the Dirbanu were presumably disgusted by the impression that Earth is a "planet full of queers".
 Although the Dirbanu intellectually know that this is not the case, their visceral reaction to the concept nonetheless repels them.
 Rootes also hypothesizes that the Dirbanu government wanted to bring the Loverbirds home, as they were ashamed to have the Loverbirds viewed as representatives of the Dirbanu planet.

 Upon arriving at the Dirbanu homeworld, Rootes reports that the Loverbirds died of natural causes in transit, and the Earth ship is abruptly dismissed, leaving future interactions between the two worlds questionable.
 On the return trip, with Rootes again fallen unconscious, Grunty ponders him lovingly.
-The reader realizes that Grunty is gay and secretly in love with Rootes.
+The reader, by this point, has realized that Grunty is gay and secretly in love with Rootes.
 Earlier in the story, the omniscient narrator had noted that the only way to destroy the pair's working bond would be to attempt "to explain it to Rootes".
-The story's conclusion clarifies the full meaning of this statement.
+The story's steady reveal of Grunty's sexuality clarifies the full meaning of this statement.